 Inspect, maintain, replace.
 Replace anything that is damaged.
 Clean with mild soap and water.
 Do not use chemicals on the cap or shell.

 You can perform a shell test by pressing down with both hands.
 If the material springs back, your bump cap is still effective.
 Compare with the elasticity of a new shell.
-If it does not have the same properties or cracks, it needs to be replaced.
+If it does not have the same properties or has cracks, it needs to be replaced in order to comply with EN812:2012.

 Adjustable straps for easy fit.
 Caps do not add height to your head and reduce your chances of injury from bumping into objects.
 You can get hot and sweaty with prolonged use if the model does not provide ventilation.